IMDS Compliance

 MAKE SENSE OF IT

-CORA extracts every substance to CAS number level, validates against the current GADSL, and flags prohibited substances and composition gaps automatically.
+CORA extracts every substance to CAS number level, validates against the current GADSL, and flags threshold exceedances—delivering AI document parsing and certificate validation at scale.

-• CORA parses declarations to extract CAS numbers, concentrations, and material classifications
+• CORA parses declarations to extract CAS numbers, concentrations, material classifications, and weight data

-• Automatic validation against all GADSL prohibited, declarable, and D/P substances
+• Automatic validation against all GADSL prohibited and declarable substances

-• Real-time alerts when GADSL updates affect your material portfolio
+• Real-time alerts when annual GADSL updates affect your active part numbers

 MAKE SENSE OF IT

-CORA extracts every substance to CAS number level, validates against the current GADSL, and flags prohibited substances and composition gaps automatically.
+CORA extracts every substance to CAS number level, validates against the current GADSL, and flags threshold exceedances—delivering AI document parsing and certificate validation at scale.

-• CORA parses declarations to extract CAS numbers, concentrations, and material classifications
+• CORA parses declarations to extract CAS numbers, concentrations, material classifications, and weight data

-• Automatic validation against all GADSL prohibited, declarable, and D/P substances
+• Automatic validation against all GADSL prohibited and declarable substances

-• Real-time alerts when GADSL updates affect your material portfolio
+• Real-time alerts when annual GADSL updates affect your active part numbers

 PROVE COMPLIANCE OUT

-Generate OEM-Ready Material Data Packages in Hours, Not Weeks
+Generate OEM-Ready Material Data in Hours, Not Weeks

-• Pre-validated data aligned with IMDS Recommendation 001 standards
+• Pre-validated material composition data structured per IMDS Recommendation 001

-• Complete audit trail for every validation and response
+• Complete audit trail for every extraction, validation, and submission

 PROVE COMPLIANCE OUT

-Generate OEM-Ready Material Data Packages in Hours, Not Weeks
+Generate OEM-Ready Material Data in Hours, Not Weeks

-• Pre-validated data aligned with IMDS Recommendation 001 standards
+• Pre-validated material composition data structured per IMDS Recommendation 001

-• Complete audit trail for every validation and response
+• Complete audit trail for every extraction, validation, and submission

 GET EVIDENCE IN